cosanlab/cosanToolsSingularity/README.md

 You can either:

 1. Copy the built singularity image from Discovery, located at /ihome/ejolly
+2. Pull the container from [Singularity-Hub](https://singularity-hub.org/) `
+singularity pull shub://cosanlab/cosanToolsSingularity:master`
-2. Build/modify the container from scratch
+3. Build/modify the container from scratch

 ### Building a container from scratch with this repo
 You'll need a local machine with sudo privileges and singularity installed.
 If you're running OSX you can follow the directions [here](http://singularity.lbl.gov/install-mac) to get a vagrant VM running to do this.
 Then proceed with: